-We are an all-volunteer San Diego County organization concerned about climate change.
-We are raising awareness, developing leaders, and advocating for climate change action.
-Here are photos/media coverage from two great events.
+We are a volunteer-led San Diego County nonprofit organization concerned about climate change.
+We are raising awareness, developing leaders, and advocating for climate action.

 Recent Event roundups:

 Clean Not Extreme Fracking event, Ocean Beach, Ca 8-1-15

 High Water Line project Mission Beach, CA, 1-19-15

 TV coverage and footage from rallies can be seen on our YouTube channel

 Climate Action Plans: we’re advocating for strong plans for the City of San Diego and other local cities and government entities.

 Keystone Pipeline: we’re training participants for the “Keystone Pledge of Resistance” civil disobedience action and holding regular “Keystone Pipeline Walks”.

 Fracking: we’re building support for a ban on fracking in California.
 Fracking Team

 Renewables, not gas-fired plants: we’re opposing gas power plants like Pio Pico and supporting renewable energy.